Waste Knot Success Stories

 Materials Unlimited of Ypsilanti

 Materials Unlimited of Ypsilanti, a Waste Knot member since 1998, truly knows the "art" of recycling.
 Since 1974, Materials Unlimited has been salvaging architecturally significant items such as doors, hardware, woodwork, lighting fixtures, and details that would normally go to landfills.
-They also specialize in restoring and refinishing these salvaged materials, making them more desirable for reuse.
+They specialize in restoring and refinishing these salvaged materials, making them more desirable for reuse.
 With a UL-certification, Materials Unlimited is licensed to fix and rewire old lighting that may have otherwise been thrown away.
-Materials Unlimited was the first building salvage operation in the area and over time they have shifted their focus to architecturally significant salvaged items.
+Materials Unlimited was the first building salvage operation in the area.

 Apart from selling previously used items, Materials Unlimited operates its store according to a few basic reuse principles.
 For instance, shredded paper and Styrofoam are reused for packing material.
-Materials Unlimited also purchases recycled content products.
 In addition, Materials Unlimited helps perpetuate community recycling by sending business to Recycle Ann Arbor when they cannot use an item.
 Materials Unlimited is, by nature, a champion of reuse.

 NSK Corporation of Ann Arbor